 The Victron 12/1200 BMS has its limitations though so you might prefer to use the VE Bus BMS.
 Any system with a Multi-Plus or Quattro inverter charger is going to want to use the VE Bus BMS.
 The 12/1200 is really for smaller systems and has a limit of 100 Amps on the output side.
 In that case you can still use the VE Bus BMS as the BMS that is controlling the batteries but use the 12/1200 solely in its function as a current limiter.
 The wiring diagram would look like the one below.
 Again, as before, the alternator always has a backup battery to charge.

 In the next drawing, below, the alternator is only charging the Lithium battery.
 The alternator is externally regulated by a Balmar MC-614-H regulator.
 The setup includes a temperature sensor on the alternator which limits its output by keeping the alternator within the allowed temperature.
 It is also possible to limit the alternator to a certain percentage of its rating in the regulator software.
 The ignition circuit of the regulator is controlled by the "allow to charge" signal from the BMS.
 When the battery is full the "allow to charge" signal turns off and so does the regulator and therefore the alternator.
-A small relay may be required to allow the BMS charge signal to interrupt the ignition wire of the regulator.
+A small relay is required to turn on and off the regulator since the BMS "allow to charge" signal is not capable of supporting any real load.
+This needs to be a solid state relay because of its super low power consumption.
+We have found that one of the Victron Battery Protects inserted in the power supply to the regulator can serve this purpose.
+You might also like to take a look at my Blog post where I discuss the settings for the alternator regulator.

 The last way shown below is the most hi tech (and the most expensive) It was designed for use with the type of smart alternators and dynamos used on vehicles such as the Sprinter Van and Euro Van where the output voltage can vary dramatically.
 To avoid interfering with the vehicles electronics, which might cause warranty issues, the buck boost converter can be programmed to use its built in vibration sensor to only operate when the engine is running.
 The output produced by the converter can be regulated to suit the requirements of the Lithium batteries it can prevent excessive load on the alternator by limiting how much charge is available for the Lithium battery.
 This sophisticated device is a clever workaround to all kinds of difficult problems that can be encountered when making modifications to these vehicles.
 The wiring diagram looks like this: